-- > continued innovation in the products and services we offer; - > enhancement of our digital capabilities; - > continued management of claims costs and expenses to provide maximum value to our customers.
+- > continued innovation in the products and services we offer; - > enhancement of our digital and automation capabilities; - ensuring that our customers get access to the right care, at the right time and in the right setting; - > continued management of claims costs and expenses to provide maximum value to our customers.

-All of our strategic initiatives are supported by insights into our customers'
+All of our strategic initiatives are supported by insights into our customers' needs.